pingcap/docs/tidb-cloud/pause-or-resume-tidb-cluster.md

 ## Resume a TiDB cluster

-> **Note:**
->
-> After a paused cluster is resumed:
+After a paused cluster is resumed:

->
-> - TiDB Cloud resumes collecting the monitoring information of the cluster, and you can read data from or write data to the cluster.
+- TiDB Cloud resumes collecting the monitoring information of the cluster, and you can read data from or write data to the cluster.
-> - TiDB Cloud resumes charging both compute and storage costs.
+- TiDB Cloud resumes charging both compute and storage costs.
-> - TiDB Cloud resumes [automatic backup](/tidb-cloud/backup-and-restore.md#automatic-backup) of the cluster.
+- TiDB Cloud resumes [automatic backup](/tidb-cloud/backup-and-restore.md#automatic-backup) of the cluster.

 To resume a paused cluster, take the following steps: